hungryram/Securesolutionsvip/content/faq.md

 A reverse mortgage loan helps provide greater financial security to over a million seniors in the U.S. Find out why today’s savvy financial service professionals utilize reverse mortgages to help retirement-aged clients improve their financial futures.
 To learn more about reverse mortgages, read through the following commonly asked questions–and consider adding this secure and viable financial planning tool to your portfolio of products.

-### What is a reverse mortgage?
+### Is a reverse mortgage an FHA loan?

-An FHA reverse mortgage is a government-insured loan for senior borrowers age 62 and older.
+Yes.
+A FHA reverse mortgage is a government-insured loan for senior borrowers age 62 and older.
 This financial tool allows the borrower to access a portion of home equity and convert it into cash to utilize proceeds for however he/she sees fit.
 Common uses include paying for medical bills or other debt, home repair and improvements, traveling and supplementing your client’s retirement portfolio, among others.

-### What are my client’s payment options with a reverse mortgage?
+### What are my payment options with a reverse mortgage?

 The length of the reverse mortgage loan is partly determined by the disbursement option chosen, and funds can be disbursed in a number of ways.
 Proceeds may be provided through: